Consensys/doc.rollups/docs/Reference/Configuration-File.md

 # Configuration file

-Configuration files are TOML file used to configure the Manager and Engine components of ConsenSys Rollups.
+Configuration files are TOML file used to configure the manager and engine components of ConsenSys Rollups.
 Each component requires its own configuration file.

-The following section describes the configuration file options for the [Manager](#manager) and [Engine](#engine).
+The following section describes the configuration file options for the [manager](#manager) and [mngine](#engine).

 ## Manager